nihalpasham/rustBoot-book/src/user_guide.md

         - *sbc*(s): rustBoot simply outputs logs to a UART-terminal.
 For specifics, please refer to `usage` page for the board.
     - Among other things, rustBoot logs will indicate `image-authentication` status.

-> Note: drivers for peripherals such as flash, uart, gpio etc. are included for each board.
+> Note: drivers for peripherals such as flash-memory, uart, gpio etc. are included for each board.